StarRocks/starrocks/docs/loading/CloudCanal.md

 ![image.png](../assets/3.11-4.png)

-- Select the tables you want to subscribe to.
-Please note that **the tables automatically created during structural migration follow the primary key model, so tables without a primary key are not currently supported**
+- Select the source tables you want to subscribe to.
+Please note that the target StarRocks tables automatically after Schema Migration are primary key tables, so source tables without a primary key are not currently supported**

 - Click Next Step

 ![image.png](../assets/3.11-5.png)